-A common approach to capturing vegetation pattern across landscapes is to describe change in floristic composition relative to gradients in geographic or environmental factors such as climate and soils.
-The set of techniques used to relate vegetation to known physical gradients is referred to as direct gradient analysis.
-In contrast, techniques for ordering vegetation along compositional gradients deduced from stand similarity and independently of knowledge of the physical environment are referred to as indirect gradient analysis (Gauch 1982, Kent and Coker 1992).
-Gradients observed using indirect methods can be divided to form a classification, or these gradients can be used to identify key variables driving compositional variation, and these in turn can be used to create an optimal direct gradient representation.
-Gradient analysis need not lead to classification, yet many researchers have "classified" or summarized vegetation into types based on gradient patterns (e.g., Whittaker 1956, Curtis 1959, Peet 1981, Faber-Langendoen and Maycock 1987, Smith 1995).
+466 A common approach to capturing vegetation pattern across landscapes is to describe 467 change in floristic composition relative to gradients in geographic or environmental factors such 468 as climate and soils.
+The set of techniques used to relate vegetation to known physical gradients 469 is referred to as direct gradient analysis.
+In contrast, techniques for ordering vegetation along 470 compositional gradients deduced from stand similarity and independently of knowledge of the 471 physical environment are referred to as indirect gradient analysis (Gauch 1982, Kent and Coker 472 1992).
+Gradients observed using indirect methods can be divided to form a classification, or 473 these gradients can be used to identify key variables driving compositional variation, and these 474 in turn can be used to create an optimal direct gradient representation.
+Gradient analysis need 475 not lead to classification, yet many researchers have "classified" or summarized vegetation into 476 types based on gradient patterns (e.g., Whittaker 1956, Curtis 1959, Peet 1981, Faber-477 Langendoen and Maycock 1987, Smith 1995).

-Many natural resource professionals and conservationists have used gradient analysis to develop local classifications.
-Practitioners have also used a "natural community" type concept to develop widely differing kinds of regional classifications, defining units by various combinations of criteria, including vegetation physiognomy, current species composition, soil moisture, substrate, soil chemistry, or topographic position, depending on the local situation (e.g., Nelson 1985, Reschke 1990, Schafale and Weakley 1990, Minnesota NHP 1993).
+478 Many natural resource professionals and conservationists have used gradient analysis to 479 develop local classifications.
+Practitioners have also used a "natural community" type concept to 480 develop widely differing kinds of regional classifications, defining units by various combinations 481 of criteria, including vegetation physiognomy, current species composition, soil moisture, substrate, soil chemistry, or topographic position, depending on the local situation (e.g., Nelson 1985, Reschke 1990, Schafale and Weakley 1990, Minnesota NHP 1993).
 This approach has been used with great success for conservation and inventory at the local and state level, but the utility declines with increasing spatial scale.

-Ecological land classifications
+486 Ecological land classifications

-There are a number of classification systems that include vegetation as one of several criteria for classifying ecological systems (e.g., McNab and Avers 1994, Avers et al. 1994).
-Vegetation physiognomy is often used at broad scales to help delineate biogeographic or bioclimatic regions (e.g., Loveland et al. 1999), whereas floristic information is often used at finer scales to define ecological types and delineate ecological land units (e.g. Bailey et al. 1994, Cleland et al. 1994).
-The habitat-type approach (see above) relies primarily on species occurrence criteria and potential vegetation to define habitat types.
-Ecological land classification approaches typically use potential natural vegetation as one of several key elements to define ecosystem or ecological land units (Lapin and Barnes 1995, Bailey 1996).
-These classifications have often been used to guide forest management.
+487 There are a number of classification systems that include vegetation as one of several 488 criteria for classifying ecological systems (e.g., McNab and Avers 1994, Avers et al. 1994).
+489 Vegetation physiognomy is often used at broad scales to help delineate biogeographic or 490 bioclimatic regions (e.g., Loveland et al. 1999), whereas floristic information is often used at 491 finer scales to define ecological types and delineate ecological land units (e.g. Bailey et al. 1994, 492 Cleland et al. 1994).
+The habitat type approach is a vegetation-based site (land) classification 493 system (Ferguson, Morgan and Johnson 1989).
+Once the classification of late-successional 494 associations (existing vegetation) is completed, trends toward climax are interpreted and a key to 495 habitat types (areas of similar potential natural vegetation) is developed for field identification 496 and mapping purposes.
+Ecological land classification approaches typically use potential natural 497 vegetation as one of several key elements to define ecosystem or ecological land units (Lapin 498 and Barnes 1995, Bailey 1996).
+These classifications have often been used to guide forest 499 management.

-The site classification approach does not provide direct information on existing, or actual vegetation, and care must be taken not to confuse this distinct goal with the study of existing vegetation.
-Instead, once the ecological unit is defined, existing vegetation information may be used to characterize the current condition of the unit (Bailey 1996).
-As Cleland et al. (1997:182) state, "Ecological unit maps may be coupled with inventories of existing vegetation, air quality, aquatic systems, wildlife, and human elements to characterize...ecosystems."
-Thus, vegetation classifications can play an important role in other classification approaches.
-Site classifications are also used in the development of vegetation state-and-transition models (Bestelmeyer et al. 2003).
+500 The site classification approach does not provide direct information on existing, or actual 501 vegetation, and care must be taken not to confuse this distinct goal with the study of existing 502 vegetation.
+Instead, once the ecological unit is defined, existing vegetation information may be 503 used to characterize the current condition of the unit (Bailey 1996).
+As Cleland et al. (1997:182) 504 state, "Ecological unit maps may be coupled with inventories of existing vegetation, air quality, 505 aquatic systems, wildlife, and human elements to characterize...ecosystems."
+Thus, vegetation 506 classifications can play an important role in other classification approaches.
+Site classifications 507 are also used in the development of vegetation state-and-transition models (Bestelmeyer et al. 508 2003).

-Existing vegetation and potential natural vegetation
+509 Existing vegetation and potential natural vegetation